 The concept as such isn’t too hard to explain.

-“Opt-out” on the other hand means that a user can be signed up much more easily and he needs to be given the possibility to opt-out easily.
+👉 “Opt-out” on the other hand means that a user can be signed up much more easily and must be allowed to opt out of that choice.

 Under opt-in regimes, the second “Opt-out” process would be forbidden.
 Usually opt-out is used as a term for the regime that is being applied for US-American direct marketing messages, while opt-in is the regime that is used under European and Canadian data protection rules.